Saxonica/helloWorldJS/README.md

 into XHTML and updates the web page (this replaces the loading message).

+> In this version of the project, the initial “hello world” document is
+> embedded in the HTML page with a `script` element.
+On the one hand,
+> this avoids another HTTP request to the server to retrieve the XML.
+On
+> the other hand, the script content is represented as unparsed text so
+> the stylesheet has to parse it.

 The stylesheet also adds a button to the page and creates an `ixsl:onclick` template that responds when that button is pressed.
 Clicking on the button causes another XSLT template to fire which